Franklin Resources inflows fail to impress

 Analysts on average had expected $2.22 a share, according to Thomson Reuters I/B/E/S.

-Franklin Resources shares ended Wednesday trading down $4.19 at $121.74.
+Franklin Resources shares were down $4.55 in late morning trading to $121.38.
 The shares have been among the industry's strongest over the past year.